ZacharyGeurts/AMOURANTHRTX/README.md

 Current over head code view https://x.com/ZacharyGeurts/status/2012632846481998282

-We bring you Zero cost secure operation buy using current conventions.
+We bring you Zero cost secure operation by using current conventions.
 Port it to your favorite programming language and version.

 Pre-Alpha Linux Cross compiling SDK for RTX SECURE ZERO operational cost RTX software development.